-Micro-needling uses the body's natural healing processes to produce more flawless, younger-looking skin.
-Now you can boost the benefits of micro-needling by combining it with radiofrequency skin rejuvenation for remarkably more profound results.
+Micro-needling uses the body's natural healing process to produce more flawless, younger-looking skin.
 Micro-needling, also called collagen induction therapy, works by creating tiny perforations through the surface of the skin.

 - Tighten loose or sagging skin.